vrittles/Mini-Projects/CODE_OF_CONDUCT.md

 * Being respectful of differing opinions, viewpoints, and experiences
 * Giving and gracefully accepting constructive feedback
-* Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
+* Accepting responsibility and apologizing to those affected by our mistakes, and learning from experience.
-* Focusing on what is best not just for us as individuals, but for the overall community
+* Focusing on what is best not just for us as individuals, but for the overall community.
+* Starting slow, accept fear, be ready to adapt, empower others.

 Examples of unacceptable behavior include:

 * The use of sexualized language or imagery, and sexual attention or advances of any kind
-* Trolling, insulting or derogatory comments, and personal or political attacks
+* Trolling, insulting or derogatory comments, and personal or political attacks.
 * Public or private harassment
-* Publishing others' private information, such as a physical or email address, without their explicit permission
+* Publishing others' confidential information, such as a physical or email address, without their explicit permission
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+* Other conduct which could reasonably be considered inappropriate in a professional environment.

 ## Enforcement Responsibilities <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Symbols/Hamsa.png" alt="Hamsa" width="30" height="30" /> <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Hand%20gestures/Eyes.png" alt="Eyes" width="25" height="25" />

-Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.
+Community leaders manage clarifying and enforcing our standards of acceptable behavior and will take proper and fair corrective action in response to any behavior that they consider inappropriate, threatening, offensive, or harmful.

-Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.
+Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when proper.

 ## Scope <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Travel%20and%20places/Globe%20Showing%20Americas.png" alt="Globe Showing Americas" width="25" height="25" /> <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Travel%20and%20places/Globe%20Showing%20Asia-Australia.png" alt="Globe Showing Asia-Australia" width="25" height="25" /> <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Travel%20and%20places/Globe%20Showing%20Europe-Africa.png" alt="Globe Showing Europe-Africa" width="25" height="25" />

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
+This Code of Conduct applies within all community spaces and applies when an individual is officially speaking for the community in public spaces.

-Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Examples of publicly speaking for our community include:

+* Using an official e-mail address,
+* Posting via an official social media account,
+* Or, acting as an appointed proxy at an online or offline event.

 ## Enforcement <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Travel%20and%20places/Comet.png" alt="Comet" width="25" height="25" /> <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Travel%20and%20places/Oncoming%20Police%20Car.png" alt="Oncoming Police Car" width="25" height="25" />

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at .
-All complaints will be reviewed and investigated promptly and fairly.
+Instances of abusive, harassing, or otherwise unacceptable behavior are encouraged to be reported through proper channels for enforcement of the Code of Conduct.
+All complaints are reviewed by the community leaders and investigated promptly and fairly.

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+All community leaders are bound to respect the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/People/Man%20Police%20Officer.png" alt="Man Police Officer" width="25" height="25" /> <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Hand%20gestures/Eye.png" alt="Eye" width="25" height="25" />

-Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:
+Community leaders will follow these Community Impact Guidelines in deciding the consequences for any action they consider in violation of this Code of Conduct:

 ### 1. Correction <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Symbols/Cross%20Mark.png" alt="Cross Mark" width="25" height="25" />

-**Community Impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.
+**Community Impact**: Use of inappropriate language or other behavior considered unprofessional or unwelcome in the community.

-**Consequence**: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
-A public apology may be requested.
+**Consequence**: A private, written warning from community leaders, supplying clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
+If the investigation has found a violation of the Code of Conduct, a public apology may be asked for by the violator, to not only the victim, but also the community.

 ### 2. Warning <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Symbols/Warning.png" alt="Warning" width="25" height="25" />

 **Community Impact**: A violation through a single incident or series of actions.

 **Consequence**: A warning with consequences for continued behavior.
-No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
-This includes avoiding interactions in community spaces as well as external channels like social media.
-Violating these terms may lead to a temporary or permanent ban.
+No interaction with the people involved, including unsolicited interaction with community leaders enforcing the Code of Conduct, for a specified period.
+This includes avoiding interactions in community spaces as well as external channels like social media; Violating these terms may lead to a temporary or permanent ban.

 ### 3. Temporary Ban <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Symbols/Triangular%20Flag.png" alt="Triangular Flag" width="25" height="25" />

 **Community Impact**: A serious violation of community standards, including sustained inappropriate behavior.

-**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
-No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
-Violating these terms may lead to a permanent ban.
+**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period.
+No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct will be tolerated during this period; Violating these terms may lead to a permanent ban.

 ### 4. Permanent Ban <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Hand%20gestures/Waving%20Hand.png" alt="Waving Hand" width="25" height="25" /> <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Hand%20gestures/Thumbs%20Down.png" alt="Thumbs Down" width="25" height="25" />

-**Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior,  harassment of an individual, or aggression toward or disparagement of classes of individuals.
+**Community Impact**: Proving a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.

 **Consequence**: A permanent ban from any sort of public interaction within the community.